We are so lucky to have an amazing Plano library system here in Plano.

 Did you know some local suburbs around us only have 1 library??

+We don’t just have one Plano Library.
+Across the city, we have 5 different Plano Library locations.
 I bet there are some other fun facts about the Plano libraries you might not know as well.
 Come learn more and get to know the Plano Libraries.

 Locations of Plano Libraries

 The Plano Public library system has 5 great locations:

 - Harrington: 1501 18th Street, Plano, TX